Follow the steps below to configure a service so as to extract its related alert data from Buildkite.

 Squadcast will then process this information to create incidents for this service as per your preferences.

 Using Buildkite as an Alert Source

-Select Buildkite from Alert Source drop down and copy the Webhook URL shown.
+(2) Search for Buildkite from the Alert Source drop-down and copy the Webhook URL

 For an Alert Source to turn active (indicated by a green dot - Receiving alerts against the name of the Alert Source in the drop-down), you can either generate a test alert or wait for a real-time alert to be generated by the Alert Source.

 An Alert Source is active if there is a recorded incident via that Alert Source for the Service in the last 30 days.

 Create a Squadcast webhook in Buildkite